 Cohabitation Agreement – if you are an unmarried couple purchasing a home together, having this legal document can be invaluable if your relationship ends in the future.
 While you will hope this will not happen after making such a commitment, it is important that you have plans in place.

-To discuss your questions relating to property ownership in more detail, or to have a quote on buying a home, contact a member of the team today or use our Conveyancing Calculator.
+To discuss your questions relating to your property purchase in more detail, or to have a quote on buying a property, contact a member of our Residential Property Conveyancers today or use our Conveyancing Calculator.